Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 Local timeout or diagnostic state such as `entropyFailed_` must not override an accepted root at injection time; a node that never accepts a root falls back through the normal missing-accepted-root path.
+Apply rejects a `ttCONSENSUS_ENTROPY` whose `sfLedgerSequence` does not equal the ledger being built; persisted metadata therefore cannot claim a different source ledger than the transaction that wrote it.
 *Enforced:* `selectEntropy`, the `acceptedEntropySetHash_` gate, and the accepted-root authority test. *Anti-pattern:* reading live `pendingReveals_`/collector state at injection time, re-evaluating contributor